 Watch HERE

-"Tree Equity: Enacting Change in America’s Cities" with Jad Daley and hosted by Tania Munz
+"Tree Equity: Enacting Change in America’s Cities" with Jad Daley and guest host Tania Munz

 Trees are crucial infrastructure to cities--they cool neighborhoods by providing shade, clean the air we breathe, and even provide career opportunities.
 However, studies have shown that due to redlining and other discriminatory policies, neighborhoods with more low-income families and people of color living in them have fewer trees, which has a significant impact on overall health and quality of life.
 The Tree Equity movement led by American Forests seeks to remedy this issue through enacting change on both a local and policy level.
 Join guest host Tania Munz of the Forest History Society for a discussion with Jad Daley, the CEO of American Forests, to learn more about this organization’s work with tree equity and its importance.